puppetlabs/trapperkeeper/README.md

 In normal use cases, you'll want to simply put `bootstrap.cfg` in your `resources` directory and bundle it as part of your application (e.g. in an uberjar).
 However, there are cases where you may want to override the list of services (for development, customizations, etc.).
-To accommodate this, trapperkeeper will actually search in three different places for the `bootstrap.cfg` file; the first one it finds will be used.
+To accommodate this, Trapperkeeper will actually search in three different places for the `bootstrap.cfg` file; the first one it finds will be used.
 Here they are, listed in order of precedence: